Spain 2024-Day 19-Toledo

 We had decided today would be a touristy day in the morning, with work in the afternoon.
 But it all began with a long walk down by the river to explore the river-side path we had seen on our walk into town.

 It's important to note, in Old Town Toledo, where we were staying, you are either going up or down.
-And the more you go down, the more up you will have to do later.
+And the more you go down, the more up you will have to go up. later.

 There were several works of art stationed along the path we walked, and we had a delightful interaction with one of them.